What is the shutdown point?

 Hence, as we go down along the supply curve, the last cost price-output combination at which the enterprise manufactures the positive output is the point of minimum average variable cost (AVC), where the short Run marginal cost (SMC) curve cuts the AVC curve.

-Below this, there will be no production process at all.
+After this, there is no production process at all.
 This point is known as the short run shutdown point of the enterprise.
-In the long run, however, the shutdown point is the minimum of long run average cost curve (LRAC) curve.
+However, in the long run, the shutdown point is the minimum of the long run average cost curve (LRAC) curve.